eskevv/first-light/README.md

 }

 ```
+### Rendering Tiles
-It is also pretty easy to render all your tiles out of the box.
-There are several methods depending if you are making your own tile objects.
+It should also be fairly straightforward to render the map tiles right out of the box.
+There are several methods depending on whether you are making your own Tile class.
 The more out of the box method:
 ```cs
 // grab the tile layers you want to render